-In 2020-21, Big Valley Elementary School provided a safe and orderly setting that promotes student learning.
+In 2021-22, Big Valley Elementary School provided a safe and orderly setting that promotes student learning.
 All Big Valley staff participated in the School Safety Plan review in mid-August.
-The school safety plan incorporates the ALICE components for safe schools.
-It was last reviewed in August 2021, and will be reviewed again on an ongoing basis throughout the school year.
-In 2019-20, all staff received training in Nonviolent Crisis Intervention (CPI).
+The IMReady team conducted an Emergency Operation Procedures (EOP) training in September 2022 and assisted with updating the EOP plan.
+Later in 2022, the IMReady team will facilitate a school wide EOP drill.
+The safety plan was last reviewed in October 2022 and will be reviewed again on an ongoing basis throughout the school year.
+In 2022-23, all staff received training in Nonviolent Crisis Intervention (CPI).
 This proactive approach helps staff prevent student behaviors from reaching crisis level.
 Additionally, teachers and administrators are visibly present during break and lunchtime to ensure a secure environment.
 Administration and staff are represented at all student extracurricular activities.
 The student handbook clearly outlines school rules, attendance policies and behavioral expectations.

 Emergency drills are conducted as required by the California Education Code.
 Building safety codes comply with fire marshal codes and are reviewed periodically.
 BVES holds fire drills monthly.
 Discussions concerning school safety are ongoing, and will continue throughout the remainder of the school year.
 Any reported problems are reviewed by the district's safety committee and are addressed.
-Telephones in every classroom provide a safety factor not available in the past.